voidlizard/hbs2/README.md

 What else.
 Sending patches by email.

--   Looks more like anecdote today (but still used be someone)
+-   Looks more like anecdote today (but still used by someone)
 -   Email right now is a centralized service with all the consequences (see above)